 Due to the high demand of vehicles for prom, we have a 6 hour minimum booking time for all vehicles.
 We find that 6 hours in the right amount of time for pictures, Prom time and being dropped off at your final destination.

-Lower Merion High School in Ardmore, PA – Facts and Figures
+Lower Merion High School fun facts and info